The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 Qualified sponsorship activities.

-Soliciting and receiving qualified sponsorship payments is not an unrelated trade or business, and the payments are
+Receiving qualified sponsorship payments isn’t an unrelated trade or business, and the payments aren’t subject to

 Qualified sponsorship payment.